KurtisDenning/pAPI/admin-app/README.md

 Currently, the functionality of the application should all be fine, but when making a change to the database, the windows don't automatically refresh with the most up to date information.
 A change that would improve the quality of life would be implementing the automatic refresh of the window when a change is detected.
 However, this isn't a necessary feature, since the target user of this application is an administrator, not a customer, and therefore the application doesn't necessarily need a positive user experience, as long as the necessary functionality is there.

+## Firewall Considerations

+This application directly connects to MongoDB.
+During development there were issues accessing the database through PEAP protected nectworks, such as Eduroam.
+If you are having issues connecting, please try and use an external network, such as mobile data.
+If the error continues persisting, contact the app developer.

 ## Tutorial

 Step 1 - Download and run the `papiAdmin` application